ethersphere/swarm-guide/contents/usage/mru.rst

 Go API
 ~~~~~~~~

-Swarm client (package swarm/api/client) has the following method
+Swarm client (package swarm/api/client) has the following method:

 .. code-block:: go

   CreateResource(name string, frequency, startTime uint64, data []byte, multihash bool, signer mru.Signer)

 CreateResource creates a Mutable Resource with the given name and frequency, initializing it with the provided data.
 Data is interpreted as multihash or not
-depending on the value of ``multihash``
+depending on the value of ``multihash``.

 + ``name`` Human-readable name for your resource.
 + ``startTime`` When the resource starts to be valid.
 0 means "now".
 Unix time in seconds.
 + ``data`` Initial data the resource will contain.
-+ ``multihash`` Whether to interpret data as multihash
++ ``multihash`` Whether to interpret data as multihash.
-+ ``signer`` Signer object containing the Sign callback function
++ ``signer`` Signer object containing the Sign callback function.
-Returns the resulting Mutable Resource manifest address that you can use to include in an ``ENS`` resolver (setContent) or reference future updates (Client.UpdateResource)
+Returns the resulting Mutable Resource manifest address that you can use to include in an ``ENS`` resolver (setContent) or reference future updates (Client.UpdateResource).

-Swarm console
+Swarm client
 ~~~~~~~~~~~~~

 The swarm CLI allows to create resources directly from the console: